celestiaorg/orchestrator-relayer/docs/bootstrapper.md

 blobstream bootstrapper p2p  --help
 ```

+### Open the P2P port

+In order for the bootstrapper node to work, you will need to expose the P2P
+port, which is by default `30000`.

 ### Start the bootstrapper

 Now that we have the store initialized, we can start the bootstrapper: